sandialabs/linear-scaling-test/README.md

-This software was used to generate the computational examples and benchmarking for an upcoming paper, "Assessment of localized and randomized algorithms for electronic structure".
+This software was used to generate the computational examples and benchmarking the paper, "Assessment of localized and randomized algorithms for electronic structure", which is available as an [arXiv preprint](https://arxiv.org/abs/1812.05264).
-This repository will be cleaned up after a preprint has been submitted to the arXiv.